hypersonic-laboratories/deploy-world/README.md

 └── .github/workflows/upload.yml
 ```

-This action will Pack the Packages folder and sent it to the depot.
+This Action will pack the Packages folder and upload it to HELIX.

 ## Setting Up Secrets